MagniteEngineering/fledge.polyfill/__spec__/auctions.md

 <!-- tocstop -->

-## Introduction

-An auction done entirely within a browser worklet with no network access, which allow sellers to decide the buyers, which bids from interest groups are eligible, the logic to determine the winning bid and reporting the outcome.

 ## How will they be stored?

 The same mechanism being created for storing Interest Groups will be used to process the auction, including the scoring of all ads/bids that are sent into the auction by buyers.
-[See the current discussion on storage types](https://github.com/MagniteEngineering/fledge.polyfill/discussions/7).

 ### Model